Visually Separating the Bannerfishes: Longfin versus Schooling

 But what if you see a small group, or a photo taken out of context, or an aquarium specimen?
 There are three field marks to look for in adults.

 Examine the lower rear corner of the fish where the anal fin forms a point.
 This point will be part white and part black.
 Where that transition happens is different in the two species.
 In the Schooling Bannerfish, the dividing line between white and black exactly hits the corner.
 In the Longfin Bannerfish, the division is just a little further back, so that the corner itself is clearly white, and the black starts a little beyond the corner.
+However, this changes somewhat with the movement of the fin as the fish swims, so this character is best considered in combination with others.

 Look at the base of the pennant, the long white spine of the dorsal fin.
 There are a few spines in front of it that are short and black.
 These are different lengths on the two species.
 On the Schooling Bannerfish, the black in front of the pennant is long, sticking far enough up the front of the pennant that when the pennant is folded back it will be above the top of the rear black body bar.
 On the Longfin Bannerfish, that black spine in front of the pennant is much shorter, it could never reach across the white to the second black body bar.